-- SQL DM for MySQL includes a query load profiling to Query Analysis along with a new interface for Query Details to make it easier to analyze query performance over time. - Introduced new APIs for updating user passwords and LDAP bind user password. - This version includes several Enterprise security improvements: - Restrict access to individual custom dashboards and the ability to create new dashboards to newly created users. - · Capability to hide literals in SQL statements, - Ability to remove default admin user, and rename the default Admin name. - Improved audit log filtering, adding and excluding filter. - Configurable SNMP trap format.
+- SQL DM for MySQL includes a query load profiling to Query Analysis along with a new interface for Query Details to make it easier to analyze query performance over time. - Introduced new APIs for updating user passwords and LDAP bind user password. - · This version includes several Enterprise security improvements: - Restrict access to individual custom dashboards and the ability to create new dashboards to newly created users.